ibm-cloud-docs/security-compliance/tutorials/monitor-ibm-customer-collector.md

+## Installing a collector
+{: #customer-collector-install-vm}

-2. On the **Download collector** panel that appears after you create a collector, select **Download shell script**, and then click **Download**.
+1. On the **Download collector** panel that appears after you create a collector, select **Download shell script**, and then click **Download**.
 The registration key is required.
-3. Transfer the collector installation file to your VSI.
+2. Transfer the collector installation file to your VSI.
 If you are using VIM in your command line, you can use the following steps as an example.

    1. Locally, open the **initiate_collector.sh** file that you downloaded and copy its contents.
    2. From your command line, open the VIM editor.